OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 #### Request event details for WebScreenClientExecuted event { #webscreenclientexecuted-details }

-This event occurs whenever the user’s browser finishes processing a request (initial page load, any form submission, or any AJAX request).
+This event occurs whenever the user's browser finishes processing a request (initial page load, any form submission, or any AJAX request).
 The event's properties are the following:

 Property | Meaning | Description
 ---|---|---